Service Number M/324111

 We have been unable to trace his whereabouts in the 1911 census, but Stephen's military service records from The Great War have survived and we know that he enlisted for service on the 31st August 1914 and gave his address as Linton Springs, Linton.

-During his military career Stephen had a couple of spells in hospital: from the 15th September to 16th October 1915 in the 2nd Northern General Hospital in Leeds, and again from 29th December 1916 to 8th February 1917 at the Norfolk War Hospital suffering from influenza.
+During his military career Stephen had a couple of spells in hospital: from the 15th September to 16th October 1915 in the 2nd Northern General Hospital in Leeds, and again in 1916.
+At that stage, on the 15th December 1916 he was admitted to No. 11 Casualty Clearing Station (then at Varennes, France) from the 6th Battalion Yorkshire Regiment, and 28 Ambulance Train (15th -20th December) suffering with Rheumatic fever, and this must have necessitated a return to England as from 29th December 1916 to 8th February 1917 he was at the Norfolk War Hospital suffering from influenza.
 Finally while at Ripon Command Centre he was admitted to hospital suffering from rheumatic fever and a double hernia.
 This latter stay being attributed to exposure in the trenches in December 1916.

 Stephen was demobilised on the 14th April 1919.
 He returned to Yorkshire and on the 2nd July 1920 he married Edith Riley at All Hallows Church, Leeds.

 Biography last updated 24 December 2019 16:12:51.